cloudpilot-emu/cloudpilot-emu/README.md

 session image as an argument.
 There is a rudemtary readline CLI with tab completion that allows you to save session images and reset the virtual device.

+# Credits

+Artwork for Cloudpilot was done by Paolo Lazatin.

 # LICENSE

 This program is free software: you can redistribute it and/or modify it under